Chart Color Schemes

 Lambton - New Lambton ranks among the top 25% of areas assessed nationally for overall employment performance

-Lambton - New Lambton has a highly educated workforce with prominent representation in essential services sectors.
-The unemployment rate as of June 2025 was 2.2%, lower than the Rest of NSW's rate of 3.7%.
+Lambton - New Lambton has a highly educated workforce with significant representation in essential services sectors.
+Its unemployment rate is 2.4%, lower than the Rest of NSW's 3.8%.

-Employment growth over the past year was estimated at 2.3%.
-As of June 2025, 10,120 residents were employed with a workforce participation rate of 65.3%, higher than the Rest of NSW's rate of 56.4%.
-Dominant employment sectors among residents include health care & social assistance, education & training, and retail trade.
-The area specializes particularly in health care & social assistance, with an employment share 1.3 times the regional level.
+Over the past year, there was an estimated employment growth of 3.1%.
+As of September 2025, 10,132 residents are employed, with a local unemployment rate of 1.4% and workforce participation at 65.3%, compared to Rest of NSW's 56.4%.
+The dominant employment sectors among residents include health care & social assistance, education & training, and retail trade.
+Health care & social assistance shows strong specialization, with an employment share 1.3 times the regional level, while agriculture, forestry & fishing has limited presence at 0.3% compared to the regional 5.3%.

-Conversely, agriculture, forestry & fishing has limited presence at 0.3% compared to the regional average of 5.3%.
-The ratio of 0.7 workers per resident indicates a higher-than-average level of local employment opportunities.
-Between June 2024 and June 2025, employment levels increased by 2.3%, while the labour force grew by 2.5%, causing the unemployment rate to rise by 0.3 percentage points.
-In comparison, Rest of NSW saw an employment decline of 0.1% with a labour force growth of 0.3% and an unemployment increase of 0.4 percentage points.
-Jobs and Skills Australia's national employment forecasts from May 2025 project national employment growth of 6.6% over five years and 13.7% over ten years, with varying rates across industry sectors.
-Applying these projections to Lambton - New Lambton's employment mix suggests local growth of approximately 7.2% over five years and 14.8% over ten years, though these are simple extrapolations for illustrative purposes and do not account for localized population projections.
+The ratio of 0.7 workers per resident indicates a higher than average level of local employment opportunities.
+Between September 2024 and September 2025, employment levels increased by 3.1%, while labour force increased by 3.5%, causing the unemployment rate to rise by 0.4 percentage points.
+In comparison, Rest of NSW recorded an employment decline of 0.5% and a labour force decline of 0.1%, with unemployment rising by 0.4 percentage points.
+State-level data as of 25-Nov-25 shows NSW employment contracted by 0.03%, losing 2,260 jobs, with the state unemployment rate at 3.9%.
+This compares favourably to the national unemployment rate of 4.3%.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment should expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Lambton - New Lambton's employment mix, local employment is estimated to increase by 7.2% over five years and 14.8% over ten years, based on a simple weighting extrapolation for illustrative purposes.

 Frequently Asked Questions - Employment